vsnits/SimplyCode/README.md

      reissue = + 1 <br>

  # Included libraries
-   Here is a six small libraries (go to file to read more about each) <br>
+   Six small libraries in package (go to directory to read more about each) <br>
    * CookiePack - for private mode support when using cookies
    * JCtab - for turning bad tabulated C-code into cool project
    * syncFetch - for broaden fetch support